The Benefits Of Using Mulch In Your Balcony Garden

 Mulching has been a longstanding practice in traditional gardening, with roots tracing back to early agricultural societies.
 Farmers and gardeners would spread organic materials such as straw, leaves, or wood chips over their crops to protect them from the elements and promote healthier growth.
 Over time, the benefits of mulch became evident in its ability to foster stronger plants, retain water, and reduce the need for frequent weeding.
 As urban gardening emerged in modern cities, this ancient technique found a new home on balconies and in small spaces where maximizing every inch of a garden became essential.

-See also How To Prepare Your Balcony For The Changing Seasons
+See also How To Create A Balcony Garden For Kids

 Current State of Balcony Gardening: How Mulching Fits In